 Our National Bird?
 Benjamin Franklin is sometimes said to have wanted to make the turkey the national bird.
 The story begins on July 4, 1776, when Congress appointed a committee to come up with a national symbol for the Great Seal of the United States.
 Numerous ideas were rejected until someone finally suggested a bald eagle.

 Franklin did not approve.
-The eagle, he said, was an “animal of bad character,” while the turkey was a “much more respectable bird,” he noted in jest.
+The eagle, he said, was an “animal of bad character,” noting in jest that the turkey was a “much more respectable bird.”
 It was also appropriate, he thought, that the national symbol be a uniquely American bird like the turkey.
-There is no evidence, however, that he ever intended his remarks to be a serious proposal.12
+There is no evidence, however, that he ever intended his remarks to be taken seriously.12

 TV Dinners.
 Turkeys also gave us a staple of 1950s American cuisine, the TV dinner.
 In 1953, the Swanson company found itself with 260 tons of unsold frozen turkey.
 Salesman Gerry Thomas came up with the idea of selling prepackaged servings of turkey combined with a potato and vegetable, kind of like an airline meal at home.
 It was a big hit — 10 million meals were sold the first year and an industry was born.14